-Dornoch and the surrounding towns of Golspie, Brora, Tain and Bonar Bridge all sit in the county of Sutherland.
-Sitting on the edge of the Dornoch Firth, the historic town of Dornoch boasts a tranquil location, stunning scenery and a sunny climate.
+Dornoch is just 1 mile away, either a short car ride or a 15 minute stroll.
+Sitting on the edge of the Dornoch Firthin the county of Sutherland, the historic Royal Burgh of Dornoch boasts a tranquil location, stunning scenery and a sunny climate.
 This thriving community sits on the east coast of the northern highlands that runs from the Moray Firth right up to the fishing town of Helmsdale.
 It is blessed with a particularly sunny climate thanks to its sheltered position, and has miles of golden sand beaches.

 Dornoch, unique with its world-class golf course, glorious beach and charming town, is a perfect holiday destination.The friendly locals are helpful and welcoming and are just one reason why 99% of visitors to Dornoch said they would come back.
 The remaining 1% said they would “probably” come back.
 Come and feel the Dornoch effect and you too will be counting the days till your next visit.
 And if you can bring yourself to leave town for a little while, find out just how much you can Do from Dornoch.
 Close at hand you’ll find a rich variety of history, wildlife, culture and stunning scenery which will capture your imagination, inspire you to find out more and keep coming back to our beautiful town – Visit Dornoch.